 If your elbow injury has been sustained in the workplace, you may be eligible to receive the compensation you deserve.
-Workers’ compensation provides support to cover loss of wages, medical fees and other damages to help you make a full recovery.
+Workers’ compensation Lawyers provide support to cover loss of wages, medical fees, and other damages to help you make a full recovery.

 Types of Workplace Elbow Injuries